-Join Derek Featherstone for an in-depth discussion in this video Re-creating visual interactions, part of Foundations of UX: Accessibility.
+Join Derek Featherstone for an in-depth discussion in this video Re-creating visual interactions, part of UX Foundations: Accessibility.

 - As designers. we create a lot of meaning…with the visual treatments we give to parts of a page.…A lot of that visual information…needs to be expressed to somebody…that can't see the screen.…Here's a really simple example to show what we mean.…Take a look at this navigation block for this site.…Not only is it a functional part of the site…but it also provides wayfinding and orientation for someone.…How is color used to communicate meaning here?…What about font weight?…Or even the indentation of the navigation items.…